Attract Birds With Birdbaths

 The water should be no deeper than 0.5 to 1 inch at the edges, sloping to a maximum of 2 inches deep in the middle of the bath.

 One of the best ways to make your birdbath even more attractive is to provide dripping water.
 Many birds find the sight and sound of moving water irresistible.
 You can use a commercial dripper or sprayer, or make your own by recycling an old bucket or plastic container.
 Punch a tiny hole in the bottom, fill it with water, and hang it above the birdbath so the water drips into the bath.

-The simplest and probably the safest and most environmentally conscientious way to provide water in winter is to set out a plastic bowl at the same time each day, and bring it in when ice forms.
+The simplest way to provide water in winter is to set out a plastic bowl at the same time each day, and bring it in when ice forms.

-If you do want to keep a birdbath ice-free during subfreezing days, you have several choices.
-Manufacturers now offer birdbaths with built-in, thermostatically controlled heaters.
+If you do want to keep a birdbath ice-free during subfreezing days, manufacturers now offer birdbaths with built-in, thermostatically controlled heaters.
 Immersion heaters are also available at most places bird feeders are sold.
 Most new models turn off if the water in the bath dries up.
-A less expensive alternative is a light bulb set in a flowerpot under the water basin.
-The light bulb will provide enough heat to keep the water from freezing.
 Ideally, plug your heater into a ground-fault interrupted circuit (available from hardware or electrical supply stores) to eliminate the chance of electric shock.

 Maintaining your birdbath